erictt/computer-science-learning/source/_posts/cs6250/week-5-router-design-and-algorithems-part-1.md

 ### Prefix Expansion

 * Consider a prefix such as 101* (length 3) and a stride length of 2 bits.
 If we search in 2-bit lengths, we will miss out on prefixes like 101*.
-To combat this, we use a strategy called controlled prefix expansion, where we expand a given prefix to more prefixes.
+To combat this, we use a strategy called **controlled prefix expansion**, where we expand a given prefix to more prefixes.
 We ensure that the expanded prefix is a multiple of the chosen stride length.
 At the same time, we remove all lengths that are not multiples of the chosen stride length.
-We end up with a new database of prefixes, which may be larger (in terms of the actual number of prefixes) but with fewer lengths.
-So, the expansion gives us more speed with an increased cost of the database size.
+We end up with a new database of prefixes, **which may be larger (in terms of the actual number of prefixes) but with fewer lengths.** So, the expansion gives us more speed with an increased cost of the database size.
 * In the figure below, we have expanded our original database of prefixes while considering a stride length of three.
 Initially, we had five different prefix lengths (1, 3, 4, 5, and 6), but now we have more prefixes but only two lengths (3 and 6).
 * For example, we substitute (expand) P3 = 11001* with 110010* and 110011*.
 * When we expand our prefixes, there may be a collision, i.e., when an expanded prefix collides with an existing prefix.
 In that case, that expanded prefix gets dropped.
 For example, in the figure, we see that the fourth expansion of P6=1000* collides with P7 and thus gets removed.